gridbugs/ocaml-ecosystem-surprises/index.md

 ```

 `llama_midi.opam` was definitely present.
 Another command, `opam pin .` is kind
-of like `opam install . --deps-only` except it also marks any local packages
+of like `opam install .` except it also marks any local packages
 (.opam files in the current directory) as being local and won't try to install
 them from the Opam repository.
 That must be my problem:
 ```